 Does your driving record follow you from state to state?

-The NDR is checked by your new state when you apply for or renew a driver’s license, so any state you move to would see if you had citations or points on your license in your previous state.
+If your license in one state gets suspended, revoked or canceled, the NDR and Problem Driver Pointer System (PDPS) will track this information.
+Your new state checks the NDR when you apply for or renew a driver’s license, so any state you move to will see if you had citations or points on your license in your previous state.

-The NDR maintains the computerized data system that is the PDPS.
-It contains information about drivers whose licenses were revoked, suspended, canceled or denied, or people convicted of serious traffic-related offenses.
+The NDR maintains the PDPS, a computerized data system that contains information about drivers whose licenses were revoked, suspended, canceled, or denied or people convicted of serious traffic-related offenses.
+If you’re concerned that you’re a problem driver, you can complete a request for your status at the PDPS.

 Will my car insurance rate change if I move?